What Trump tax report could mean for his campaign

 His campaign vehemently pushed back on the Clinton campaign's effort to turn the report into an "October surprise" moment, saying Trump has a "fiduciary responsibility" as a businessman to pay no more tax than legally required.
 It also charged that the report proved that the Times and the "establishment media" are merely an arm of the Clinton campaign.

-The report contains the first detailed tax documents about Trump's financial empire that have been publicly reported.
+The report contains some of the most detail of Trump's financial empire that has been publicly reported.
 It was immediately picked up by Clinton's campaign, which has sought to make Trump's refusal to release his tax returns a major issue of the campaign.

 Calling it a "bombshell report," the Clinton campaign said the Times' article "reveals the colossal nature of Donald Trump's past business failures and just how long he may have avoided paying any federal income taxes whatsoever."